SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 \ph{Results on physical robots} Figure \ref{fig:kidnapping} shows a snapshot of a run that contains two kidnappings and illustrates the robustness of the planning algorithm to the kidnapping situation.
-The start and goal positions are shown in Fig. \ref{fig:kidnapping}.
 The feedback tree (shown in yellow) guides the robot toward the goal through the front door.
-However, before reaching the goal point, the robot is kidnapped in the hallway (see Fig. \ref{fig:kidnapping}) and placed in an unknown location within room 407 (see Fig. \ref{fig:kidnapping}).
+However, before reaching the goal point, the robot is kidnapped in the hallway and placed in an unknown location within 407-area (see Fig. \ref{fig:kidnapping}).
 In our implementations, we consider $ r_{max}=1 $ (meters) and $\theta_{max}=50 $ (degrees).
 The first jump in Fig. \ref{fig:innovation} shows this deviation.
 Once the robot recovers from being kidnapped (i.e., when both innovation signals in Fig. \ref{fig:innovation} fall below their corresponding thresholds), replanning from the new point is performed.
-This time, the feedback guides the robot toward the goal point from within room 407.
-However, again before the robot reaches the goal point, it is kidnapped and placed in an unknown location (see Fig. \ref{fig:kidnapping}).
+This time, the feedback guides the robot toward the goal point from within 407-area.
+However, before the robot reaches the goal point, it is kidnapped again and placed in an unknown location (Fig. \ref{fig:kidnapping}).
 The second jump in the innovation signals in Fig. \ref{fig:innovation} corresponds to this kidnapping.